yuanshunning/pickit-docs/docs/getting_started/exercises/exercise_detection_with_pickit_teach.rst

 .. _exercise_detection_teach:

-Exercise detection with Pick-it Teach
+Exercise detection with Pickit Teach
 =====================================

-This exercise involves using Pick-it Teach.
+This exercise involves using Pickit Teach.
 Different models of the part will be taught to the system to find similar parts in the bin.

 +--------------+------------+